-The following table provides certain information about our common stock that may be issued under our equity plans, as of December 30, 2012.
+The following table provides certain information about our common stock that may be issued under our equity plans as of December 29, 2013.

-Number of Securities to Be Issued Upon Weighted-Average Number of Securities Remaining Exercise of Exercise Price of Available for Future Issuance Outstanding Outstanding Under Equity Compensation Options, Warrants Option, Warrants Plans (Excluding Securities Plan Category and Rights and Rights Reflected in the First Column) Equity compensation plans approved by securities holders - - 6,615,393 (a) Equity compensation plans not approved by securities holders - - Total - - 6,615,393 (a)
+Number of Securities to Be Issued Upon Weighted-Average Number of Securities Remaining Exercise of Exercise Price of Available for Future Issuance Outstanding Outstanding Under Equity Compensation Options , Warrants Option , Warrants Plans (Excluding Securities Plan Category and Rights and Rights Reflected in the First Column) Equity compensation plans approved by securities holders - - 6,585,393 (a) Equity compensation plans not approved by securities holders - - -

 (a) Represents shares of our common stock that may be issued under the LTIP.
-The restricted stock award of 72,675 shares to Fabio Sandri on August 27, 2012 was granted under the LTIP.
-As of December 30, 2012, no other awards have been issued under the LTIP.
-Subsequent to December 30, 2012 the Company has granted 815,494 restricted stock units under the LTIP.
+As of December 29, 2013, the Company has granted an aggregate of 102,675 shares of restricted stock and 815,494 RSUs under the LTIP.
+As of December 29, 2013, no other awards have been issued under the LTIP.
 For additional information concerning terms of the LTIP, see "Compensation Discussion and Analysis - Components of Compensation - Long Term Incentive Plan."